davebenson/doom4-walkthrough/README.md

 The game is heavy on action and fighting, and it keeps its cut-scenes short and punchy.

 The visuals are impressive, contrasting space-tech with organic demons.
-They are also pretty gory: potential noghtmare fodder for kids.
+They are also pretty gory: potential nightmare fodder for kids.
 Even though you will plow your way through hundreds of monsters in these missions, at least none were human at the time of death.

 ## Basic Plot Summary